afish1110/Syracuse-Python-Code/README.md

 # Syracuse Python Code
- This is Python code created during my Master's of Sports Analytics at Syracuse
+ Python code created during my Master's of Sports Analytics at Syracuse.
+It is split up into the different classes and modules of each class